Bryan Baeumler: Island of Bryan / Renovation Island

 Island of Bryan is a TV show that premiered on HGTV Canada on 7 April 2019.
 The show follows the Baeumler family as they renovate a neglected 50-year-old hotel in the Bahamas.
 Due to the remote location of the resort, supplies only came in weekly and did not always come every week.
 The family was also living in the resort while they were renovating it.
 The show first aired in 2019.
 HGTV U.S. repackaged the show in June 2020 as Renovation Island for American audiences.

-Renovation Resort
+Renovation Resort / Renovation Resort Showdown

-Renovation Resort is a TV show set to premier on HGTV Canada in spring 2023.
+Renovation Resort is a TV show that premiered on HGTV Canada in spring 2023 (and in summer 2023 in the USA, as "Renovation Resort Showdown").
 The show follows Scott McGillivray, who has purchased a lakeside resort.
 He enlists the help of Bryan Baeumler to help renovate the resort, similar to what the Baeumlers did on Island of Bryan / Renovation Island.
 The show will be a 7-episode competition series, featuring 4 teams of contractor-designer duos advised by McGillivray and Baeumler, who will renovate cabin-by-cabin competing head-to-head.
 The winning cabin will get the winning team the grand prize.

+Bryan's All In

+Bryan's All In is a TV show that premiered on HGTV Canada in fall 2023.
+The show's premise is that Bryan will help entrepreneurs renovate their businesses to get them off their feet, with a week of reno.
+The show is sponsored by the Royal Bank of Canada (RBC) and has in-show sponsor material.
+The show fills a 60-minute timeslot for original networks HGTV Canada and Stack.TV.
+The initial season would have 10 episodes.

+Building Baeumler

+Building Baeumler is a TV show that premiered on Home Network in Canada in the fall of 2025.
+The show is a direct continuation of Island of Bryan, continuing to focus on the Baeumlers, couple and family, businesses, family homes.
+Further phases of Caerula Mar Club resort expansion and renovation, a new resort, Pines and Palms Resort, in the Florida Keys, the ancestral Baeumler family cottage in Cottage Country Ontario, and other projects.